-Yoga Tutorial: How To Do Sphinx Pose
+Yoga Tutorial: How to Do Sphinx Pose

 Sphinx Pose is the baby of backbends and, as its Sanskrit name (Salamba Bhujangasana or Supported Cobra Pose) implies, a milder variation of the Cobra Pose.

-Sphinx Pose is great to incorporate in your yoga practice, especially if, like me, you aren’t on the best of terms with backbends.
+Sphinx Pose is great to incorporate into your yoga practice, especially if, like me, you aren’t on the best of terms with backbends.
 For a long time, I brushed this posture off as too simple or basic, but over time I learned to appreciate its benefits.

 Sphinx Pose Basics